 Members are paid a salary in accordance with the Local Government (Wales) Measure 2011.
-See Members’ schedule of remuneration 2019.
+See Members’ Schedule of Remuneration.

 Our Members are the people who make the decisions; they are responsible for setting policies and priorities, ensuring resources are well used and money is well spent.
 The officers employed by the Authority then work to the policies and carry out the decisions made by Members.

 Overall responsibility for the work of the officers lies with our Chief Executive (National Park Officer) Tegryn Jones.

 We are a relatively small organisation with a limited budget, so achieving our statutory purposes is challenging and depends on working in partnership with local people and a range of other bodies.

 It’s a complicated job and to help everyone understand how and why decisions are made, we’ve produced – working with our partners and local communities – two key documents:

 These documents are put together after a great deal of consultation with local people and organisations with interests in the Park.
 However, general policies cannot deal with every situation that arises and sometimes there are conflicts between policies, but it is the Members’ job to represent the interests of the National Park as a whole and balance out any conflicting pressures.